Virivore: Impact of viral infection on grazing

 Conversely, Oxyrrhis marina had a grazing preference for virally infected Emiliania huxleyi.
 It's suggested that the preference of infected cells over non-infected cells is due to physiological changes or change in size of the host cell.
 O. marina prefer to graze on larger cells as they could potentially get a greater nutritional value from them compared to a smaller cell, which would require the same amount of energy to consume.
 Infected E. huxleyi exhibit increased cell size compared to non-infected, making them an ideal prey for O. marina.
 Infected E. huxleyi may also be selected for their palatability as a result of physiological changes during infection.
 For example, infected cells will have higher nucleic acid content compared to non-infected cells which could improve the nutritional gain to the grazers.
-Additionally, grazing activity of O. marina has been linked to prey with lower dimethylsulfoniopropionate lyase (DMSP lyase) activity, as they would produce less of the potentially toxic compound acrylate.
+Additionally, grazing activity of O. marina has been linked to prey with lower dimethylsulfoniopropionate (DMSP) lyase activity, as they would produce less of the potentially toxic compound acrylate.
 Virally infected E. huxleyi show reduced levels of DMSP lyase activity, which makes them appealing to O. marina by reducing their exposure to harmful compounds.
 Lastly, chemical cues such as the release of dimethyl sulfide and hydrogen peroxide during infection likely generate a gradient, making it easier for O. marina to locate the infected E. huxleyi.
 Preferential grazing on infected cells would make the carbon available to higher trophic levels by sequestering it in particulate form.

 Overall, grazing on virus particles and virally infected cells are subject to selective grazing.